Dau2004/Chol_rl_summative/ASSIGNMENT_REPORT.md

 ### Agent(s)

-The agent is an autonomous warehouse robot operating in an 8x8 grid environment.
-It has the capability to navigate in four cardinal directions, pick up items when positioned at item locations, and drop items at designated target zones.
-The robot has a carrying capacity of one item at a time and must complete deliveries sequentially.
-It perceives its environment through a 196-dimensional observation space and must learn to avoid dynamic obstacles while optimizing delivery efficiency within a time-limited episode (200 steps maximum).
+The agent is an autonomous vaccine cold-chain storage robot operating in an 8x8 pharmaceutical warehouse grid in South Sudan.
+It has the capability to navigate in four cardinal directions, pick up vaccine boxes when positioned at cold storage locations, and deliver them to health facility dispatch zones.
+The robot has a carrying capacity of one vaccine box at a time and must complete deliveries sequentially while maintaining cold-chain integrity.
+It perceives its environment through a 196-dimensional observation space and must learn to avoid dynamic obstacles (warehouse staff, equipment) while optimizing delivery efficiency within a time-limited episode (200 steps maximum representing cold-chain timer).

 ### Action Space